 - We have a proven record of success.
-Our firm has obtained more than $150 million in results for past clients, including during wrongful death cases.
+Our firm has obtained more than $150 million in results for past clients, including wrongful death cases.
 Our firm has a success rate of 95%.

 - We care about our clients.
 At the Law Offices of Maloney & Campolo, your San Antonio personal injury attorney will truly care about your family and your loved one.
 You will receive undivided attention from your attorney at all times.

 What Is Wrongful Death?

-The definition of wrongful death in the state of Texas is a death another person’s wrongful act, neglect, carelessness, unskillfulness, or default causes, according to Section 71.002 of the Civil Practice and Remedies Code.
+The definition of wrongful death in the state of Texas is the passing of someone due to another person’s wrongful act, neglect, carelessness, unskillfulness, or default causes, according to Section 71.002 of the Civil Practice and Remedies Code.
 The statute says that a person will be liable for an injury that causes death in these circumstances.

-For the most part, if the deceased person would have been able to file a personal injury lawsuit after the accident, surviving family members will have the right to pursue a wrongful death claim if the accident led to death.
-A San Antonio wrongful death lawyer can let you know if your family has a case after an unexpected death.
+For the most part, if the deceased person would have been able to file a personal injury lawsuit after the accident, surviving family members will have the right to pursue a claim if the accident led to death.
+A San Antonio wrongful death lawyer can let you know if your family has a case after an unexpected loss.

 Can I File a Wrongful Death Claim in San Antonio?

-If one person has died due to the legal fault of someone else, then a wrongful death lawsuit can be bought on their behalf.
+If one person has died due to the legal fault of someone else, then a claim can be bought on their behalf.
 In Texas, this lawsuit is to be filed by a representative of the survivors, usually the executor of their estate but can also include: